Canon 1200D vs Fujifilm X-E3

 Review summary: Canon 1200D vs Fujifilm X-E3

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 1200D or the Fujifilm X-E3 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS 1200D: